- 14% protein

-Organic selenium is more easily absorbed and retained for improved health and performance
+- Organic selenium is more easily absorbed and retained for improved health and performance

-Grain products, processed grain by-products, plant protein products, forage products, roughage products (17%), cane molasses, soybean oil, soy lecithin, dried whey, calcium carbonate, dicalcium phosphate, salt, dried Lactobacillus acidophilus fermentation product, dried Streptococcus faecium fermentation product, dried Aspergillus oryzae fermentation extract, dried Aspergillus niger fermentation extract, L-lysine, DL-methionine, L-ascorbyl-2-polyphosphate (source of vitamin C), vitamin A supplement, vitamin D3 supplement, vitamin E supplement, vitamin B12 supplement, menadione sodium bisulfite complex (source of vitamin K activity), riboflavin supplement, niacin supplement, calcium pantothenate, choline chloride, folic acid, thiamine mononitrate, pyridoxine hydrochloride, biotin, selenium yeast, zinc methionine complex, zinc sulfate, iron amino acid chelate, ferrous sulfate, iron oxide, manganese amino acid chelate, manganese sulfate, copper amino acid chelate, copper sulfate, ethylenediamine dihydroiodide, calcium iodate, cobalt carbonate.
+Processed grain by-products, plant protein products, roughage products (19%), forage products, grain products, cane molasses, corn oil, soybean oil, soy lecithin, dried whey, calcium carbonate, dicalcium phosphate, salt, dried Lactobacillus acidophilus fermentation product, dried Enterococcus faecium fermentation product, dried Aspergillus oryzae fermentation extract, L-lysine, DL-methionine, L-ascorbyl-2-polyphosphate (source of vitamin C), vitamin A supplement, vitamin D3 supplement, vitamin E supplement, vitamin B12 supplement, menadione sodium bisulfite complex (source of vitamin K activity), riboflavin supplement, niacin supplement, calcium pantothenate, choline chloride, folic acid, thiamine mononitrate, pyridoxine hydrochloride, biotin, selenium yeast, zinc methionine complex, zinc sulfate, iron amino acid chelate, ferrous sulfate, iron oxide, manganese amino acid chelate, manganese sulfate, copper amino acid chelate, copper sulfate, ethylenediamine dihydroiodide, calcium iodate, cobalt carbonate.

 The recommended feeding rate for Track Star Senior is shown in the chart below.
 Do not feed free choice.
 Provide plenty of good quality pasture along with a source of fresh, clean water.
 If you feed by dry measure, periodically weigh the daily feed to ensure that the proper amount is being fed.
 Observe the condition of your horse over a period of time.
 The recommended feeding rates may be increased or decreased to keep your horse in the desired condition.
 Changes in feed or feeding rate should be made gradually over several days.
 Changes in feeding rate should not exceed 1 pound per day.
 Feed at regular times at least twice daily.
 If horse is hot, excited, or ill, delay feeding.
 Do not allow horse to over-consume or eat rapidly.An effective internal parasite control program is essential to your horse’s health.
 Observe your horse’s condition regularly.
 Consult your veterinarian if any problems arise.